East Orange, New Jersey

 “Now that the housing market is rebounding, East Orange is at the right price and the right place to take advantage of investment and getting a return on that investment, whereas in other areas of the state and county, real estate is far more expensive.
 We are seeing dozens, if not hundreds of our new tenants that are coming to our existing units and some of the newly-constructed units, are New Yorkers, or they are people who live in New Jersey and work in New York.
 But it’s far more convenient to be in East Orange and it’s far more affordable than it may be in other areas.”

-Thus, Taylor sees East Orange’s destiny tied strongly to its location as a transportation hub.
+Thus, Taylor sees East Orange, New Jersey’s destiny tied strongly to its location as a transportation hub.
 “East Orange is well-situated – right off of Highway 280, right off of the Garden State Parkway, two or three miles off of the New Jersey Turnpike, with access to every other major artery to east or west and north or south in the state,” he explains.
 “We have two train stations in our city – East Orange and Brick Church – each of which has direct access to New York’s Penn Station in about 24 minutes.
 And so, our ‘destination’ is our transportation; it’s how we attract investment; how we attract residents, and how we attract businesses to want to locate here.”

-In fact, East Orange is what is known as a “transit village.”
+In fact, East Orange, New Jersey is what is known as a “transit village.”
 A transit village is a predominantly residential development with some nearby retail activities planned around a transportation hub, such as a train station, with the intent to make it convenient for village dwellers to get to and from work or run errands and travel via a public transportation network.
 “So, we are working aggressively to attract investment with all the incentives that come along with a transit village destination,” Taylor says, “in order to promote multi-modal transportation with less reliance on cars, and more on bike to and from the rail.
 We just designated a developer for a project commonly known as 20/30 Evergreen Street.
 The site has been vacant for nearly two decades.
 A developer has plans to bring mixed-use retail and residential to the site – which is symbolic of what’s happening throughout our city.”

 In addition to 20/30 Evergreen, Taylor’s agenda for attracting comparable development investments is beginning to bear fruit.
-“In the last year and a half, or so, we’ve almost tripled the amount of private capital being invested in East Orange,” he states.
+“In the last year and a half, or so, we’ve almost tripled the amount of private capital being invested in East Orange, New Jersey” he states.
 “We’re now approaching $300 million of private money being invested.
 We have ground breakings, rehabilitation projects, and new construction projects in all of our five wards in the city – which is important because we’re not just focusing on the downtown area.
 We’re bringing development to the residential areas of the city, to the commercial areas of the city, and we’re not leaving anyone out.”
 Taylor points to public/private partnerships with organizations like La Casa de Don Pedro, a community based development corporation, that is helping to build affordably-priced homes in an area of the city that has been neglected for a long time.

 “But not only are we attracting development, we’re investing our own dollars and resources,” Taylor adds.
 “When I took office, the first thing that I reminded myself of was what many of our parents teach us, which is ‘no matter what you have, you’ve got to take care of what you’ve got.’
 Before we can go out and get other people who want to spend their time or money here, we should take care of our own backyard, so to speak.
 And so, we have worked to incentivize and motivate our business partners, as well as residential homeowners and renters, to clean up their city.
 East Orange was once known as the cleanest city in the country – back in 1967 through ’73.
 But we also had one of our lowest crime rates in that time frame.
 And so we have this adage that ‘a clean city plus a safe city equals a profitable city.’